In this blog post

-The data that go in such a database, however, are more than traditional telemetry data.
-In fact, topology data come from multiple sources, including platforms that provision and deploy networks, virtual machines, containers, and services – and in many cases, discovery agents must collect such topology information, as it is richer than typical telemetry.
+The data that goes in such a database, however, is more than traditional telemetry data.
+In fact, topology data come from multiple sources, including platforms that provision and deploy networks, virtual machines, containers and services – and in many cases, discovery agents must collect such topology information, as it is richer than typical telemetry.

 This topology, then, provides the necessary context to the telemetry.
 Now engineers have the information they require to understand the relationships among the components in the environment, even as those relationships change.

 But there is more to the story than Kubernetes.
-In reality, the full cloud-native computing landscape includes all of hybrid IT, from on-premises legacy systems to traditional virtual machines to containers to serverless computing.
+In reality, the full cloud native computing landscape includes all of hybrid IT, from on-premise legacy systems to traditional virtual machines to containers to serverless computing.

 Some of these components are inherently observable, as they generate useful telemetry.
 Others are not, thus requiring agents to glean the information necessary to monitor and manage them.